nobuyuki83/Physics-based_Animation_2021S/task6/README.md

-In the visualization, the black points and line represent the polygon, the red lines represents the constaint gradient w.r.t vertex position, the blue lines represents the energy gradient w.r.t. vertex position.
+In the visualization, the black points and line represent the polygon, the red lines represents the constaint gradient w.r.t vertex position, the blue lines represents the energy gradient w.r.t. vertex position. **Observe that two gradients are parallel at the optimized configuration**.

-There are already working codes for energy minimization (that's why polygon is shrinking), but the codes for areal constraint is not there yet.
+**There are already working codes for energy minimization** (that's why polygon is shrinking), but the codes for areal constraint is not there yet.
 Write some codes around line #105 to add constraint with Lagrange multiplier metod.

-If the code working well, you will see the enrgy is steadly decease to the convergence and the area converged to exactly one.
+If the code working well, you will see that **the enrgy steadly deceases to the convergence** and **the area converges to one**.
 Paste the screenshot image below by editing this mark down document.

 === paste screenshot here ===